 THE STOIC – Marcus Aurelius (April 26, 121 – March 17, 180) was a Roman emperor from 161 to 180 and a Stoic philosopher.
 He was the last of the rulers known as the Five Good Emperors, and the last emperor of the Pax Romana, an age of relative peace and stability for the Roman Empire lasting from 27 BC to 180 AD.
 Stoicism taught him to control his emotions and maintain a calm and rational mindset in the face of adversity, inspiring others to do the same.

 Stoics practice the cardinal virtues and live in accordance with nature.
-The postulate to ‘live and let live‘ is a fitting characterization of Stoic’s sentiments regarding the meaning of life.
-There is no compelling will, as there is for monotheistic people of faith or was for Schopenhauer, a will to which humans better submit or possibly rebel against.
+The postulate to ‘live and let live‘ is a fair characterization of Stoic’s sentiments regarding the meaning of life.
+There is no compelling will to direct people, as there is for monotheistic people of faith or was for Schopenhauer, a will to which humans better submit or possibly rebel against.

 Of Human Freedom

-To live and let live is a worthy way of life.
+In summary, living and letting live is a worthy way of life.